 As an Assistant to the Solicitor General in the Department of Justice under Archibald Cox and Thurgood Marshall, Lewin argued 12 cases before the Supreme Court.
 He also served as Deputy Assistant Attorney General for Civil Rights and as a Deputy Assistant Secretary of State.
 In private practice he has argued in the Supreme Court another 16 times.
 His most recent Supreme Court case concerned the right of American citizens born in Jerusalem to designate “Israel” as their place of birth in their passports.

 Lewin’s individual clients have included former President Richard Nixon, Israeli Prime Minister Benjamin Netanyahu, Attorney General Edwin Meese, actress Jodie Foster, and musician John Lennon.
 He won in the Supreme Court and in many lower federal courts the right of Chabad to display a Chanukah menorah on public property, and was the principal counsel for Chabad in successful litigation establishing its ownership of the libraries of the Fifth and Sixth Lubavitcher Rebbes.

 Lewin has taught Constitutional Law and Supreme Court Practice at Harvard, Columbia, University of Chicago, and Georgetown Law Schools.
 He was President of the Jewish Community Relations Council of Greater Washington in 1982-1984.
 He was a Contributing Editor to The New Republic between 1970 and 1991.

 Hundreds of community relations leaders and advocates as well as policy makers and media are expected to attend the JCPA2020 National Conference, convening to tackle pressing issues including Antisemitism, criminal justice reform, and more in high level plenaries and workshops.
-You can view schedule and register for JCPA2020 here.

 Click here for a list of past JCPA Albert D. Chernin Award recipients.